- See a full list of publications

 Simon is also an advisory editor of the Washington DC-based Catholic Historical Review (2009-the present), the Archivum Societatem Societatis Iesu (2016-) and Church History (2016-) and the Archivum historiae pontificiae (2017-).
 Since 2010 he has also been editor of the only journal specifically dedicated to looking at early modernity from a global and trans-national perspective: Journal of Early Modern History.
 This is the official publication of the Centre for Early Modern History, University of Minnesota.
-In 2015-16 he will be president of the Ecclesiastical History Society and will be hosting their summer conference here at York (28-30 July 2015) on the theme: Translating Christianity: world, image, sound and object in the circulation of the sacred from the birth of Christ to the present day.
+In 2015-16 Simon was President of the Ecclesiastical History Society.
+Simon is a member of the Faculty of Archaeology, History and Letters of the British School at Rome (2018-2022).